 - Peer VPN gateway

-A gateway that is not in GCP and that is connected to a Cloud VPN gateway.
+A gateway that is connected to a Cloud VPN gateway.
 A peer VPN gateway can be one of the following:

 - Another Cloud VPN gateway